zenobio93/seat-docs/docs/developer_guides/developer_installation.md

     1. If you need access the console of any container, access it via `docker exec front sh` where `front` is the name of the target container.
     2. You can execute `artisan` commands from outside of docker with `docker exec front php artisan <command>`

+Please note that there is currently no way to install dependencies with the package override.

 ## Teach things by example